A framework of distributionally robust possibilistic optimization: Possibility distribution-based model for uncertain constraints

 \begin{rem} The tractability of the formulation~(\ref{repruccvar1})-(\ref{repruccvar5}), and thus~(\ref{uccvar2}), depends on a method of handling the semi-infinite system of constraints~(\ref{repruccvar3}).
 Notice that, by Assumption~\ref{assump1}, this system is equivalent to

-Deciding efficiently if (\ref{sinfc}) is satisfied depends on coping with the convex optimization problem on the right-hand side of~(\ref{sinfc}) which, in turn, depends on the forms of confidence set $\mathcal{C}(\lambda_i)$ induced by the possibility distribution~$\pi$ (see~(\ref{ccut})), and function~$g$.
-In Sections~\ref{sec3} and~\ref{stfc} we will be concerned with the topic mentioned above. \end{rem}
+Deciding efficiently if (\ref{sinfc}) is satisfied depends on coping with the optimization problem on the right-hand side of~(\ref{sinfc}), which, in turn, depends on the forms of confidence set $\mathcal{C}(\lambda_i)$ induced by the possibility distribution~$\pi$ (see~(\ref{ccut})), and function~$g$.
+In Sections~\ref{sec3} and~\ref{stfc}, we will be concerned with the abovementioned topic. \end{rem}